 With minor open chords everything is like with the major chords, Solid dots represent finger positions.
 Diamonds represent played notes.
 X es represent a string or note not played (muted).

 Each of the minor chords consists of a triad in notation.
 The formula for a minor triad is as follows: R- (flatted) 3- 5.
 This means if your C minor scale is: C D Eb F G Ab Bb C, Root = C, 3rd = Eb, 5th = G. Notice that it is exactly the same as a minor triad except for the flatted (b) 3rd.
 Also, the only notes played will be the R-3-5.

 Here are some of the common ways that these chords and notes will be referred to.
 Cm, Dm, Em, Fm, Gm, Am, Bm, Cmin, Dmin, Emin, Fmin, Gmin, Amin, Bmin.

 A lot of novice guitar players will sit anywhere; place the guitar on their right thigh and play.
 Why this is a problem?
-When your posture is completely Continue reading
+When your posture for playing guitar is completely Continue reading